benhoyt/benhoyt.github.com/writings/python-api-design.md

 However, in Python, we can also use capitalisation to add meaning: if we had a `shop` function, it would have a lowercase `s`.
 And if we had an `Order` class, it would have an uppercase `O`.
 Which is kind of a nice way to distinguish that comes straight from PEP 8.

-**Takeaway: Function names should usually be verbs and classes nouns, but don't get hung up on this.**
+**Takeaway: Function names should be verbs and classes nouns, but don't get hung up on this.**

 Let's talk about privacy for a bit.